debuerreotype/docker-debian-eol-artifacts/README.md

 ## `debian/eol:woody`

 > Debian 3.0 *Woody* (19 July 2002): Named for the main character the *Toy Story* movies: "Woody" the cowboy.
-Even more architectures were added in this release: [IA-64](http://www.debian.org/ports/ia64/), [HP PA-RISC](http://www.debian.org/ports/hppa/), [MIPS (big endian)](http://www.debian.org/ports/mips/), [MIPS (little endian)](http://www.debian.org/ports/mipsel/) and [S/390](http://www.debian.org/ports/s390/).
-This is also the first release to include cryptographic software due to the restrictions for exportation being *lightened* in the US, and also the first one to include KDE, now that the license issues with QT were resolved.
+Even more architectures were added in this release: [IA-64](https://www.debian.org/ports/ia64/), [HP PA-RISC](https://www.debian.org/ports/hppa/), [MIPS (big endian)](https://www.debian.org/ports/mips/), [MIPS (little endian)](https://www.debian.org/ports/mipsel/) and [S/390](https://www.debian.org/ports/s390/).
+This is also the first release to include cryptographic software due to the restrictions for exportation being *lightened* in the US, and also the first one to include KDE, now that the license issues with Qt were resolved.
 With Bdale Garbee recently appointed Project Leader, and more than 900 Debian developers, this release contained around 8,500 binary packages and 7 binary CDs in the official set.

 ## `debian/eol:potato`

 > Debian 2.2 *Potato* (15 August 2000): Named for "Mr Potato Head" in the *Toy Story* movies.
-This release added support for the [PowerPC](http://www.debian.org/ports/powerpc/) and [ARM](http://www.debian.org/ports/arm/) architectures.
+This release added support for the [PowerPC](https://www.debian.org/ports/powerpc/) and [ARM](https://www.debian.org/ports/arm/) architectures.
 With Wichert still serving as Project Leader, this release consisted of more than 3900 binary packages derived from over 2600 source packages maintained by more than 450 Debian developers.

 ## `debian/eol:slink`

 > Debian 2.1 *Slink* (March 9th, 1999): Named for the slinky-dog in the movie.
-Two more architectures were added, [Alpha](http://www.debian.org/ports/alpha/) and [SPARC](http://www.debian.org/ports/sparc/).
+Two more architectures were added, [Alpha](https://www.debian.org/ports/alpha/) and [SPARC](https://www.debian.org/ports/sparc/).
 With Wichert Akkerman as Project Leader, this release consisted of about 2250 packages and required 2 CDs in the official set.
 The key technical innovation was the introduction of apt, a new package management interface.
 Widely emulated, apt addressed issues resulting from Debian's continuing growth, and established a new paradigm for package acquisition and installation on Open Source operating systems.

 ## `debian/eol:hamm`